2026 World Cup Guide: San Francisco Bay Area

 Alternatively, you can take BART to Millbrae Station or Milpitas Station, depending on where you’re staying, and connect to Caltrain or VTA Light Rail from there.
 From Milpitas, you can skip Caltrain entirely and take the VTA Orange Line directly to Great America Station, which is often the more straightforward option.
 The Bay Area Host Committee has announced there will be special game day shuttles and shuttles from area hotels, though the details have not yet been announced as of mid-March 2026.

-For getting around San Francisco, your best bet is often walking, as the city is quite lovely and rather compact.
-However, if that’s not your thing, you find four public transportation options: BART and the MUNI (light rail and the city’s famous cable cars) in the immediate San Francisco area, and CalTrain and the VTA light rail for moving further out from the city.
+Your best bet to get around San Francisco is often to walk, since many major neighborhoods sit within a 30-minute walk of each other.
+However, if that’s not your thing, you find four public transportation options: BART and the Muni (light rail and the city’s famous cable cars) in the immediate San Francisco area, and Caltrain and the VTA light rail for moving further out from the city.
 Uber, Lyft, and everything from scooter to moped shares are also available throughout SF and nearby cities.

 For payment, use a Clipper Card, which works across Caltrain, BART, and VTA.
 You can use a physical card or buy one on the Clipper app.